Ayers-Justin/RuneCraft/README.md

 - Balance feature incorrectly includes an excluded value when used for 2 rune types.
 - Calculate supplies feature stopped working.
 Does nothing.
 - Balance help is too interefering.
 Began update to shift help to a help button that the user can choose to use, instead of forced.
 - Window not resizing was a poor choice, some users want that control over window size.
-Bagan update to allow user control of window size.
+Began update to allow user control of window size.
 - I'm sure more will come.